 Parental Control – Real or Illusion?

-If you’ve read Emotional Development of 2 year olds – Part 1 and Emotional Development of 2 year olds – Part 2, you are aware of what’s happening in your toddler’s brain.
+If you’ve read Toddler Emotional Development – The Brain of a 2 Year Old and Positive Discipline for 2 Year Olds Based on Brain Science you are aware of what’s happening in your toddler’s brain.
 And it’s a bit of chaos.
-But even knowing that, you may feel like it’s not an excuse and they should be able to “control” themselves and behave better.
-And if they can’t control themselves, then surely YOU can “control” them.
+But even knowing that, you may feel like it’s not an excuse and they should be able to “control” themselves, and behave better.
+And if they can’t control themselves, then surely YOU need to “control” them.
 The question from parents that I most often hear is “My toddler misbehaves whenever I’m busy.
 How do I “control” them before it gets worse?”
 The answer is very simple.
 “You don’t”.

 What are you trying to “control”?